EGPGV-Symposium/2025/content/cfp/cfp.md

 Important Dates:

-Abstract Deadline: February 3, 2025\
+Abstract Deadline: February 17, 2025 (extended!)\
-Submission Deadline: February 7, 2025
+Submission Deadline: February 24, 2025 (extended!)

 If you would like more information, please don't hesitate to contact the Program Co-Chairs via papers@egpgv.org.